Timber Design Awards

 About the awards

-This years’ Awards feature 21st century technology from extensive use of LVL and CLT in homes to multi-storey commercial buildings, this year’s entries for the NZ Wood Resene Timber Design Awards showed modern applications of wood are providing cost effective solutions for asset owners.
-Winners were announced at a gala function in Auckland on March 9th.
+The 2017 Timber Design Awards feature 21st century technology from extensive use of LVL and CLT in homes to multi-storey commercial buildings, this year’s entries for the NZ Wood Resene Timber Design Awards showed modern applications of wood are providing cost effective solutions for asset owners.
+Winners were announced at a gala function in Auckland on 9th March 2017.

 Entrants competed within nine categories covering residential and commercial architectural excellence, innovation and a new section for student innovation.